Institute for European, Russian and Eurasian Studies

 The Central Asia Program at IERES has been awarded a $270,000 grant from the Henry Luce Foundation’s Henry R. Luce Initiative on Religion & International Affairs.
 The grant will support a new Central Eurasia – Religion in International Affairs (CERIA) initiative.
 CERIA aims to become a platform of knowledge on religion in the wider Central Asian region, and will investigate religion as a 'societal shaper' that has broader implications in shaping politics, security, economy, nation-building and culture.
 Using this approach, CERIA hopes to contribute to a broader discussion on the role of religion in international affairs.

-Cinema Club Film Screening: The Rhythm
+Cinema Club Film Screening: Daughter-in-Law

 Professor Marlene Laruelle co-writes article on a Norwegian-Russian refugee corridor on the Arctic Center's website.